Fortnite-API/py-wrapper/docs/migrating.rst

 Although it is recommended you use the built in context managers, it is not strictly required.
 You are completely free to use both clients without the context manager if you choose.
-In that case, however, you are in the driver's seat, and must be in charge of managing the HTTP session.
-Thus, it's your responsibility to pass it to the client and close it when you're done with it.
+In that case, however, you are in the driver's seat, and must be in charge of managing the HTTP session, ie. close the session when you're done with it.

 Async client without context manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^